ben-razor/vega-guide/GraphQL-Guides/apps/vega-walkthrough/src/markdown/introduction.md

 Let's get up and running with a simple example.
 The query gets tradable assets on Vega Protocol and returns their name, symbol and totalSupply.

-Click run to view the results.
+Click Run Query to view the results.
 ___
 Check out the schema for <a href="https://docs.fairground.vega.xyz/api/graphql/asset.doc.html" target="_blank">Assets</a>